zhaoalfred/learning-journal/README.md

 > Set a phone reminder

-> Have an accountability partner whom with you discuss your daily goals
+> Have an accountability partner whom with I discuss my daily goals